A passion for Jesus

 Elementary (K4 – 5th Grade)

-The elementary program consists of several options for children from K4 through 5th grade.
-The Tuesday/Thursday school days focus on core academics and offer a full course of study to include language arts, math, social studies, science, P.E. and fine arts.
+Tuesday through Thursday school days focus on core academics and offer a full course of study to include language arts, math, social studies, science, P.E. and fine arts.
 Parents and students follow teacher-provided lesson plans for Monday and Friday at-home days.
 At the elementary level, the parents’ role supports the teacher’s lesson plans at home and serves as the co-teacher.

-Students have the option to enroll in our Enrichment Day on Wednesday.
 We offer many classes that are rotated throughout the year to keep it interesting.
-For example, we have offered Lego Robotics, Drama, Creative Writing, Math Games, Missions, Latin, Summit Bible, and Gymnastics.
+For example, we have offered STEM, Theater, Worship, ASL, Spanish, Summit Bible, Science Lab, and Adventure.

 Our Elementary program is the foundation for our entire K4 – 12th grade program.
 We encourage you to view USCO as your long term family school!